melthedevv/AEM/README.md

 - **AE's undo stack is local-only.** A remote change landing mid-session isn't reflected in your local undo history.
 - **Keyframe tracks are capped** at 64 keys per property for diffing safety; longer tracks are truncated in the synced snapshot.
 - **File transfers are capped** at 100 MB per file.
+- **Voice chat needs a capture-capable CEP build.** AE's embedded panel browser can't show a mic permission prompt, so `getUserMedia` is frequently denied on many setups — the panel reports the exact reason and stays retryable, but on machines where the CEP build blocks media capture, voice simply won't start.

 ## Pricing